Phillip Sami: 2021

 Sami played 18 games for the Gold Coast in the 2021 NRL season including the club's elimination final loss against the Sydney Roosters.

 2022

 Sami played a total of 14 games for the Gold Coast and scored six tries in the 2022 NRL season as the club finished 13th on the table.

 2023

 Sami played a total of 21 matches for the Gold Coast in the 2023 NRL season and scored 11 tries as the club finished 14th on the table.

 2024

 Sami made 13 appearances for the Gold Coast in the 2024 NRL season as the club finished 14th on the table.

 2025

 Sami played 21 matches for the Gold Coast in the 2025 NRL season scoring 15 tries as the club narrowly avoided the wooden spoon finishing 16th on the table.

+2026

+On 26 April, St. George Illawarra announced that they had signed Sami from 2027 on a three-year deal.
+In round 17 of the 2026 NRL season, Sami scored a hat-trick in the Gold Coast's 30-12 loss to Canterbury.